Your Holiday Table

 Before setting the table or arranging a centerpiece, you need to know how the meal will proceed.

-- Will food be served by staff, passed around family-style, or as a buffet?
+- Will food be served, passed around family-style, or as a buffet?

 - Remember that centerpieces should be low enough that guests can still make eye contact across the table.
 If your guest list is made up of adults, a centerpiece that is 7-8 inches high is usually comfortable.